jhovanisabuchi/LHL-PROJECT-1/QA.md

 /* so there are 794 visitors who ordered more than 1 products it means we have fullvisitorid which is more than 1 session*/

+ select * from analytics --4,301,122

+ select distinct * from analytics--1,739,308

+--In the anlytics table we have duplicates.

 /*we can check every column like that and it will give us insights what thos duplicates are happening remember not all duplicates are dirty data*/

 --2, check for nulls
 /* as we discovered when we clean the data there are plenty of columns and raws within the tables with null*/

   select *